Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/symfony.md

 #### Install Webpack Encore

 Install Webpack Encore, which handles building your assets.
-See<!-- --> [the documentation](https://symfony.com/doc/current/frontend.html) for more information.
+See [the documentation](https://symfony.com/doc/current/frontend.html) for more information.

 Terminal